MCP Servers

 Adding an MCP server

-- Open the Odin panel and go to Settings → MCP Servers.
+- Open the Odin panel and open the MCP integrator (Settings → MCP Servers → Add Server).

-- Enter the server name and the command to start it (or the URL for remote servers).
+- Enter the server name and the command to start it (or the URL for remote/hosted servers).

 Once connected, Odin sees the server’s tools and can use them automatically.